What is an independent student?

-They will be assessed as an independent student, which means that their parents' household income won't be taken into account when we're working out how much student fiance they can get.
+They'll be assessed as an independent student, which means that their parents’ household income won’t be taken into account when we’re working out how much student finance they can get.
 Students who have been looked after by family members or legal guardians (without the involvement of their LA), have a residency order, or have been given accommodation or supported housing by a charity will not be classed as care leavers.
 These students may be able to apply as an independent student in other ways, for example, by showing they are estranged from their parents.

 Students leaving the care of their LA are able to apply for the same support as other students without their household income being taken in to account.
 They’re also likely to qualify for additional support.

 Care leavers on full and part-time higher-education courses will get funding from the LA that was responsible for their care.
 To apply for support from their LA, students should contact their personal advisor, social worker or case worker.

 Care leavers may also be able to get financial support, for example fee waivers or cash awards, from their university or college.
 They should speak to their university or college to find out what support is available.

 Students who are care leavers will be asked to provide evidence that they were looked after, or have been given accommodation by, their LA.
 Usually they’ll be asked to send a letter from their local council or care authority.
 This letter should confirm they:

 - were under the care of their LA,

 - have now left the care of the LA, and

 - are a care leaver as defined in the Social Services and Well-being (Wales) Act 2014